LayerBoost: Layer-Aware Attention Reduction for Efficient LLMs: Related Work

 \subsection{Attention Reduction}

 An alternative line of work aims to improve efficiency without training entirely new models.
 Rather than designing architectures from scratch, these approaches focus on attention reduction, replacing the attention mechanisms in pretrained transformers with more efficient variants.
 Early methods substituted all softmax attention layers with linear alternatives, such as linear attention~\citep{mercat2024linearizing,chen2024dijiang}, SSMs~\citep{dao2024transformers,wang2024mamba}, or SWA~\citep{yu2025swaa}.
 However, these wholesale replacements often lead to significant performance degradation, necessitating costly retraining on large-scale data to recover the original model capabilities.
 More recent works have explored \emph{hybrid attention architectures} that combine multiple attention mechanisms within the same model.
 In these approaches, some layers retain full softmax attention while others use more efficient variants such as sliding-window attention or linear attention~\citep{zhang2025lolcats,lan2025liger}.
 By using this hybrid approach and even preserving global attention in a subset of layers, these methods significantly reduce the performance gap introduced by attention modification and require considerably fewer tokens during the healing phase.

-Despite these advances, an important challenge remains in determining \emph{which layers should be modified}.
-Existing approaches typically rely on random or uniform layer selection when replacing attention mechanisms~\citep{lan2025liger, yu2025swaa}.
-This often leads to a large performance gap between the modified architecture and the original pretrained model, making the subsequent healing process more difficult.
+Despite these advances, an important challenge remains in determining which layers should be modified.
+Existing approaches typically rely on random layer selection when replacing attention mechanisms~\citep{lan2025liger, yu2025swaa}.
+This often leads to a large performance gap between the modified architecture and the original model, making the subsequent healing process more difficult.
 More recently, \citet{gu2025jetnemotron} propose a framework that trains a ``once-for-all'' supernetwork on top of a pretrained full-attention model and performs a post-hoc search to identify the optimal placement of full-attention layers.
 But, this approach still requires training a large supernetwork over billions of tokens, followed by task-dependent layer selection, which is computationally expensive.